Moana (2016 film): Plot

-On the Polynesian island of Motunui, the inhabitants worship the goddess of nature, Te Fiti; a living island who, long ago, brought life to the ocean using a pounamu stone as her heart and the source of her power.
+On the Polynesian island of Motunui, the inhabitants worship the goddess of nature, Te Fiti: a living island who, long ago, brought life to the ocean using a pounamu stone as her heart and the source of her power.
 One day, Maui, the shape-shifting demigod of the wind and sea and master of wayfinding, stole Te Fiti's heart to give humanity the power of creation.
 This caused Te Fiti to disintegrate, and Maui was attacked by Te Kā, a volcanic demon.
 Maui lost both the heart and his magic fish hook to the depths of the sea.

 A thousand years later, the ocean chooses Moana, the daughter of Motunui's chief Tui, to return the heart to Te Fiti.
 Tui and Sina, Moana's parents, try to keep her away from the ocean to prepare her to become the island's chief.
 Sixteen years later, blight strikes the island, killing vegetation and shrinking the fish catch.
 Moana suggests going beyond the island's reef with her pet pig, Pua, to find more fish and discover what is happening, but Tui forbids it.

-Moana tries conquering the reef, but is overpowered by the tides and shipwrecked.
+Moana tries to conquer the reef, but is overpowered by the tides and shipwrecked.
 That afternoon, Moana's grandmother Tala shows her a secret cavern of ships and reveals Motunui's people were voyagers until Maui stole Te Fiti's heart; the ocean was no longer safe without it.
-Tala explains Te Kā's darkness is destroying the island, but can be cured if Moana finds Maui and has him restore the heart of Te Fiti.
+Tala explains Te Kā's darkness is destroying the island, but it can be cured if Moana finds Maui and has him restore the heart of Te Fiti.
 Having been given the heart by the ocean, Tala gives it to Moana.
 Tala later becomes gravely ill and tells Moana to find Maui.

 Moana sets sail on a camakau from the cavern along with her dimwitted pet rooster, Heihei, who stowed away on it.
 They are caught in a typhoon and shipwrecked on an island, where she finds Maui, who boasts about his achievements.
 She demands Maui return the heart, but he refuses and traps her in a cave before leaving on her boat.
 She escapes and confronts Maui, who reluctantly lets her on the camakau.
 They are attacked by Kakamora, coconut pirates who seek the heart, but Moana and Maui outwit them.